-Signs shall be conspicuously posted around any area at least 72 hours before and for five half-lives of the product after the use or application of pesticides not on the IPM Team-approved list in a non-emergency situation.
+Signs shall be conspicuously posted around any area at least 72 hours before and for a designated amount of time after the use of pesticides not on the IPM Team-approved list in a non-emergency situation.
+The amount of time the warning sign is posted is determined by type of chemical used and it's persistence.
 In the event of an emergency as determined above, posting will go up at the time of the application.
-For more information regarding the IPM Program and policy, parents or guardians may contact the District's Maintenance & Operations Branch Office at (213) 241-0352.
+For more information regarding the IPM Program and policy, parents or guardians may contact the District's Maintenance & Operations Branch Office at 213 241-0352.
 Information is also available under the Links section online at www.laschools.org.
-Any parent or guardian interested in serving on the IPM Team when a parent representative position is vacated may also contact this telephone number to register their interest.
+Any parent or guardian interested in serving on the IPM Team when a parent representative position is vacated may also contact the telephone number to register their interest.

-POLICY STATEMENT: It is the policy of the Los Angeles Unified School District (District) to practice Integrated Pest Management (IPM).
+POLICY STATEMENT: It is the policy of the Los Angeles Unified School District to practice Integrated Pest Management (IPM).
 All aspects of this program will be in accordance with federal and state laws and regulations, and county ordinances.
 All District policies must conform to this IPM policy.
 Pesticides pose risks to human health and the environment, with special risks to children.
 It is recognized that pesticides cause adverse health effects in humans such as cancer, neurological disruption, birth defects, genetic alteration, reproductive harm, immune system dysfunction, endocrine disruption and acute poisoning.
 Pests will be controlled to protect the health and safety of students and staff, maintain a productive learning environment and maintain the integrity of school buildings and grounds.
 Pesticides will not be used to control pests for aesthetic reasons alone.
 The safety and health of students, staff and the environment will be paramount.
 Further, it is the goal of the District to provide for the safest and lowest risk approach to control pest problems while protecting people, the environment and property.
 The District's IPM Policy incorporates focusing on long-term prevention while giving non-chemical methods first consideration when selecting appropriate pest control techniques.
 The District will strive to ultimately eliminate the use of all chemical controls.

-The Precautionary Principle is the long-term objective of the District.
+The precautionary principle is the long-term objective of the District.
 The principle recognizes that no pesticide product is free from risk or threat to human health, and industrial producers should be required to prove that their pesticide products demonstrate an absence of the risks enumerated above rather than requiring that the government or the public prove that human health is being harmed.
 The policy realizes that full implementation of the precautionary principle is not possible at this time and may not be for decades.
 But the District commits itself to full implementation as soon as verifiable scientific data enabling this becomes available.